College Endowed, Departmental, and External Scholarships

 Dykstra Family Research Endowment in Education (PhD only)

 Candidates must prepare a research project proposal that facilitates greater understanding or awareness among K-12 educators of ADHD (Inattentive Type).
 A budget must be included with the dissemination plan.
-The entire proposal should not exceed 14,000 characters.
 In addition, candidates may be required to participate in an interview process with the selection committee.
 Recipients of this scholarship may apply for a renewal the following year, but there is a two-year maximum award limit.
 The award for a second year will be dependent upon whether the recipient shows measurable progress toward her/his goals, and an indication of how the funds spent in the second year will assist in the completion of the proposed work.
 In all cases, the selection committee shall determine if there is to be any extension of the award.

 Hinman Graduate Fellowship